 To select any of the functions, the access code assigned for the maintenance function must be dialed (Feature Number 19).
 The code 555 is used in the following part for the maintenance code.
 This may be dialed from the test line or console.

 Clear all errors:

 Direct trunk or station access:

-- a) Dial 555 + 20 - b) Dial individual equipment number (3-digit equipment number for trunk or station)
+b) Dial individual equipment number (3-digit equipment number for trunk or station)

-Busy out of a receiver
+Busy-out of a receiver